 However, a recent security audit (opens in new tab) found that every 4G network contains vulnerabilities which hackers could exploit to perform a range of illegal actions, such as locating users, intercepting SMS messages, and instigating denial of service (DoS) attacks.
 Bearing this in mind, security threats associated with 3G and 4G will continue to remain long after 5G reaches the public and will heavily influence deployments for at least the next three to five years.

 The majority of operators have gone down the road of creating a 5G network based on an existing LTE network core.
 But using LTE networks as the building blocks for the creation of 5G networks will mean they will not be immune from the same vulnerabilities.
 Indeed, it means that 100 percent of 5G NSA networks will be vulnerable to DoS, too.
-In 2018, our researchers found vulnerabilities on 74 percent of the networks they tested.
+In 2018, our researchers found vulnerabilities on 74 percent of the networks they tested (opens in new tab).
 Not only this, every tested 4G network was seen to allow third parties to obtain data about the operator's network configuration.

 In order to provide adequate protection for the 5G networks of the future, operators need to work backwards and secure previous-generation networks.
 Unfortunately, however, security measures can often take a backseat in the quest to deploy 5G.

-Security as an afterthought
+5G security as an afterthought

 Every operator is competing to be innovative and to upgrade their networks as quickly as possible - but can be far from adequately ensuring the security of those networks.
 Often during testing and even during implementation stages, operators are building their networks with little or no thought to generation interworking security.